D7017E/rps_server/README.md

     * url path on server for the image used to predict image, or None

 ### GET `/predict/hand/image/<filename>`
 The `/predict/hand/image/<filename>` endpoint allows for retrieving the images that were processed by the AI-model.
 This endpoint does not take any data outside of the url, where the \<filename> designates the location of the image on the server.
 This is given to the API-user when a prediction request is sent.
-When called on an existing file path the endpoint returns that image soreed there.
+When called on an existing file path the endpoint returns that image stored there.